What Makes Course Materials Accessible?

 Time.
 Reprocessing a video to include subtitles or descriptive audio may take time.
 The process will take longer if it is necessary to download, edit, or convert subtitles or to send a video out for transcription.
 Advanced planning, therefore, is important.

 Flash Video.
 For technical reasons, streaming videos are currently stored and streamed in Flash video format (.flv).
 This format supports only one audio track per file, which means that each alternate audio track requires a complete and separate video file.
 This could be a consideration, for example, when supplying a video in more than one language or with descriptive audio for the visually challenged.
-Maintaining multiple copies of a video increases the storage space required by our streaming service, and requires separate Blackboard course links for each copy.
+Maintaining multiple copies of a video increases the storage space required by our streaming service, and requires separate Canvas course links for each copy.